 Pets mean more than just animals living with you at home.
 They’re family.
 And being part of the family, they deserve nothing less than pure affection and care.

-Considering this, fur parents are often the type of market not easily swayed by products.
+Considering this, fur parents are often the type of market not easily swayed by products' visual panache.
 They scrutinize each brand and make sure they’re buying the best for their lovely fur babies.
-Tapping into this niche market is not a walk in the park, but these six brands went beyond attractive visual branding to connect with the audience.
+Tapping into this niche market is not a walk in the park, but the packaging design companies behind these packaging "treats" went beyond attractive visual branding to connect with the audience.

-With the help of top branding agencies, these seven best pet visuals reached the hearts of every fur parent, making them patrons of products specially made for their precious ones.
+With the help of top branding agencies, these seven best animal packaging designs reached the hearts of every fur parent, making them patrons of products specially made for their precious ones.

 Buggy Bix is an Australian company that caters to pet dogs.
 The brand teamed up with Percept, a Sydney-based design agency focused on brand identity.
 As a result, the tandem formulated a design strategy that reflects the brand’s personality, giving the packaging unique aesthetic elements.

 The first order of business is making sure that the packaging sports clear and intelligible icons.
 This is an important feat of any product branding and the agency did a stellar job here.
 They kept the icons clean, simple, and easily understandable.
 Parallel to each icon is a brief text about its claim.

 Since their dog treats are insect-based, the agency decided to incorporate some illustrations of insects on the packaging as well.
 This move is an intelligent way to instantly communicate the contents of the pack among viewers.

 Another clever design move is the agency’s use of several shapes to produce a subtle image of a dog, bringing a more organic look overall.